madelinefuentes/producer_consumer_problem/README.md

 This implementation ensures that a thread does not switch to another thread in a critical section, consumes from an empty buffer, or produces items in a full buffer through the use of **locks** and **condition variables**.
 A **circular queue** is used for the buffer.

 ## Instructions
 This code utilizes the POSIX pthreads library for Linux.
-Provide as command line arguments: number of producers, number of consumers, sleep time of producers, sleep time of consumers, and items to be produced into buffer and consumed
+Provide as command line arguments: number of producers, number of consumers, sleep time of producers, sleep time of consumers, and items to be produced into buffer and consumed.

 Compile with -pthread